Premium Photoshop Editing On Every Scan.

 Preparing Your Slides for Scanning

-To get the best results and the right viewing orientation, please follow these quick steps before sending your slides.
-This page explains how to spot the fronts vs. backs, why landscape rotation matters, and how to stack and package efficiently.
+To get the best results and the right viewing orientation, please follow these steps before sending your slides.
+This page explains how to identify fronts vs. backs, why landscape rotation matters and what happens if you skip it, how to stack efficiently, what storage formats we cannot accept, and how to package your slides for safe shipping.
+Taking 20 minutes to prep your slides correctly saves time, reduces cost, and ensures your scans come back in the right order.

 Why Preparation Matters

-- Front: Usually the colorful side with a logo or wording like “This Side Toward Screen” (common on plastic mounts).
+- Front: Usually the colorful side with a manufacturer logo (Kodachrome, Ektachrome, Fuji) or the words “This Side Toward Screen.”

 These slides below are all Fronts.
 They should face up in your stacks.